rogerdev0623/wordpress-deploy/README.md

 ## Conclusion

 You have successfully installed WordPress on your Nginx server with SSL.
-You can now visit your domain to complete the WordPress setup through the web interface.
+You can now visit your domain at [yourdomain.com](http://yourdomain.com) to complete the WordPress setup through the web interface.